 Keep it balanced.

-The most important thing to focus on is that your child that eats a balanced lunch.
+The most important thing to focus on is that your child eats a balanced lunch.
 It doesn’t have to look pretty.
 It doesn’t have to be worthy of Instagram.
 It doesn’t matter if it gets a bit squished in transit.
 It just needs to cover the main food groups.
 These are carbohydrates, proteins, vegetables, fruit, and good fats.
 The Planters nut 24-count variety pack is an excellent source of good fats.

 Be the parent.

 Be realistic about how much lunch you can expect your child to eat on a school day.
 There are a lot of reasons why they may bring home uneaten food.
 They might be keen to get out and play.
 They could be distracted.
 You might have packed an unfamiliar food they didn’t want to eat at school – any number of things.
-If you’re packing a balanced lunch, the meals can stay pretty much the same every day.
+If you’re packing a balanced lunch, the meals can stay the same daily.
 That way, you know you’re more likely to see an empty box at the end of the day.

 Keep it simple.

 Make sure your child can open any and all containers and packets you send them to school with, as well as the lunch box itself.
 Practice at home and see how they manage opening everything that’s in the box.
 Bento-style boxes are a great idea as they make lunch look fun to eat.
 Kids can see everything inside easily, and you don’t need any excess plastic packaging.
+You can also make some cute reusable snack and sandwich bags for their lunch box.

 Less is more.